 - In the process, this computational time and effort creates new cryptocurrency as a reward to the community members who helped make the transaction possible.

 There are many specific cryptocurrencies currently becoming popular and widely-used as currencies, commodities, and electronic payment systems.
 The most commonly-used cryptocurrency is, by far, Bitcoin.
-However, other cryptocurrencies (especially Litecoin) are growing in both public acceptance and value.
+However, other cryptocurrencies (like Ripple, Ethereum, Litecoin, and more) are growing in both public acceptance and value.

 Next: How Cryptocurrency works